avikdal/my-app-frontend/README.md

 ## Backend Setup & Features

-1. Clone this repository to your local machine. [for link]: https://github.com/avikdal/phase-3-sinatra-react-project
+1. Clone [this]( https://github.com/avikdal/phase-3-sinatra-react-project) repository to your local machine.

 2. Install the required gems using: